MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/windows-kernel-mode-executive-support-library.md

 -   Configuration management

 Each of the above managers provides direct interfaces to their individual technologies, as do several libraries.
-However, routines that are grouped together as a generic interface to the Executive Library are usually prefixed with "**Ex**", for example, **ExGetCurrentResourceThread**.
+However, routines that are grouped together as a generic interface to the Executive Library are usually prefixed with "**Ex**", for example, **ExCreatePool**.
 For a list of executive library routines, see [Executive Library Support Routines](/windows-hardware/drivers/ddi/_kernel/#executive-library-support-routines).

 Note that the executive layer components are part of Ntoskrnl.exe, but that drivers and the HAL are not part of the executive layer.